 Special Education Needs are catered for well in our School – Ofsted

-We have a clear system of identification and support that means we aim to ensure all students get the support they need to make good progress.
+At St Dunstan’s, we aim to ensure that all students get the support they need to make good progress.

 The SEN team is led by the SENCo, Mr S Bardzil.
-It consists of the two learning Mentors and a team of Learning Support Assistants (LSA’s) led by two Higher Level Teaching Assistants (HLTA’s).
-Students are assessed and then support is put in place both in and out of lessons.
+The team consists of two Learning Mentors and a small team of Teaching Assistants (TAs) led by two Higher Level Teaching Assistants (HLTAs).
+Student needs are assessed and support is provided as required, both in and out of lessons.
 (See SEN Policy below for more details on assessments and intervention).
-Where possible all support is in class and is based on communication of needs and strategies that can be used in the classroom.
-LSA’s often support teaching staff and students in lessons and where needed intervention in Student Support of the new Mendip block is allocated.
-External professionals work closely with the school to advise and support, and we encourage a close working relationship with parents and carers.

 Our house system works as an extended family where students are in tutor groups arranged vertically.
 This means that students of all ages work together and support each other.
 Our pastoral team works with the tutors to make sure that students are successful in school in terms of their learning, attendance and behaviour.

-Our student support centre delivers individual and small group intervention programmes, based on expertise of staff, assessments we do and advice from external professionals.
+Our student support centre delivers individual and small group intervention programmes, based on expertise of staff, identifies needs and advice from external professionals.
 We promote learning in a structured, consistent and positive environment, where the focus is on praising and rewarding students for what they have achieved.